outdreamer/build-a-cure-1/docs/objects/joke_definition.md

 - this can overlap with relatability, bc if a joke is relatable, it will make the audience feel less judged/attacked

 #### Rules

-- must be tied to reality in some way
-- must have some nonzero non-real ratio
+- must be tied to reality in some way (must have some nonzero non-real ratio)
 - must have at least one identifying joke attribute (difference attributes (silliness, surprise, relevance), or another joke attribute) with non-standard value different from a normal sentence
+- more joke types, layers, rules, & attributes usually make it funnier

 #### Types